CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 encapsulates a set of [`ExposureModel`](models.md/#exposuremodel-class) instances.
 Each `ExposureModel` represents a distinct group of exposed occupants.

+The infected are implemented by passing multiple `ConcentrationModel` objects to the `ExposureModel`s in `ExposureModelGroup`, as described in the page Physics of Viral Transmission.
 ### Input Structure

 The modelling of dynamic occupancy with the definition of groups is